vuejs/vuepress/docs/guide/using-vue.md

 ## Script & Style Hoisting

 Sometimes you may need to apply some JavaScript or CSS only to the current page.
-In those case you can directly write root-level `<script>` or `<style>` blocks in the markdown file, and they will be hoisted out of the compiled HTML and used as the `<script>` and `<style>` blocks for the resulting Vue single-file component.
+In those cases you can directly write root-level `<script>` or `<style>` blocks in the markdown file, and they will be hoisted out of the compiled HTML and used as the `<script>` and `<style>` blocks for the resulting Vue single-file component.

 <p class="demo" :class="$style.example"></p>